aakriti-poudel-chhetri/biodiversity-intactness-index-phoenix/README.md

 - **Co-instructor**: Dr. Annie Adams

-Complete description for the this project can be found on the [Biodiversity Intactness Index Change](https://meds-eds-220.github.io/MEDS-eds-220-course/assignments/final-project.html).
+Complete description for this project can be found on the [Biodiversity Intactness Index Change](https://meds-eds-220.github.io/MEDS-eds-220-course/assignments/final-project.html).

 **Author:** Aakriti Poudel